 The dog meat trade in China is, to a significant degree, facilitated by organized crime in the form of dog theft and the transport of stolen dogs (and cats).
 Despite this, detection and convictions are extremely rare.
-This needs to change, and working with Chinese authorities to improve law enforcement and crack down on this trade is a major priority for HSI.
+This needs to change, and seeing Chinese authorities improve law enforcement and crack down on this trade remains a major priority for HSI.

 Stopping the dog thieves

 Dog theft is so frequent and widespread in China, and the chances of police taking action so slim, that dog owners have been known to take justice into their own hands.
 Confrontations between dog thieves and dog owners have resulted in serious injuries on both sides, posing a threat to social stability.
 Pro-active police intervention, strict enforcement of the law at every stage, and increased penalties for law-breaking would go a long way toward deterring dog thieves and traders.

 Give now to help dogs and other animals.